noa181/Hip-Fracture-Prevention-Project/README.md

    the calibration and the regular measurement call this files:

-   **class_Measurement** - read the data from the serial port and some data processing. it calls the class_IMU_dict file.
+   **class_Measurement** - reads the data from the serial port and does some data processing. it calls the class_IMU_dict file.

-   **clas_IMU_dict** - includes there is the dictionary that we save the data measurement in it, it also has a function that get part of the dict according to time range for the gait characteristic                                    calculation. the dictionary size is limited.
+   **clas_IMU_dict** - included there is the dictionary in which we save the data measurement. it also has a function that gets part of the dictionary according to time range for the gait characteristic                                    calculation. the dictionary size is limited.

    **class_COP** - COP calculation.